-- Will the T&L sector revert back to how it was organised in the past?
+- Will the T&L sector go back to how it was previously organised?
 So far, we have primarily witnessed a ‘modal shift’, with transport by road and sea moving to rail.
 For some train logistics companies, everything is already back to business-as-usual.

-- The way people are transported will structurally change?
+- Will people travel for work less frequently?
 We can already assume with a degree of certainty that video conferencing will replace many physical meetings.
 Similarly, in the close aftermath, we can imagine that people will travel less, both locally and internationally, which will continue to impact public and passenger transportation.

-- Might local consumption become the norm?
+- Could local supply chains become the norm?
 Countries are currently struggling to import food and goods, so it is likely that authorities will reconsider imports and start relying on more local sources of production, as to be more resilient if a new crisis were to happen in the future.
 In the private sector, these supply chain considerations will also be important.

-- A rise in the number of contract workers in T&L is likely?
+- Should we expect a rise in the number of T&L contract workers?
 Having a flexible scale and being able to rapidly decrease or increase the workforce has proven to be an advantage for many companies.
 However, governments will probably try on the contrary to protect independent workers, who have been among the most vulnerable in this crisis.
 Finding the right balance between stability and flexibility, as well as adopting new ways of working, will be some of defining challenges of the post-crisis world.

-- Contracts will automatically integrate a ‘force majeure’ clause?
+- Will contracts automatically include a ‘force majeure’ clause?
 Some players in the T&L sector have been heavily impacted by the missing ‘force majeure’ clause in contracts.
 Debates around this legal concept should see the light of day very soon.